RCStep/CSSG/README.md

 Defalut filename will be beacon but can be changed
 Any encryption key used will be displayed in a popup and also written the Cobalt Strike Script Console
 The byte size of the raw beacon shellcode and final formatted beacon shellcode will be displayed in a popup and also written to the Script Console
 Location of files used to generate/build the shellcode are set the .cs file

 ---

-The xor/aes transofrms are not self-decrypting, you would need to decrypt those in your own source.
-(looking at the sourcecode reveals that)
-CSSG is not intended to be a shellcode evasion easy-button, else I would have not relased it,
-but a tool to help with generating shellcode to plug into other projects.

 Inspired by previous work of @offsec_ginger https://github.com/offsecginger/AggressorScripts